halostatue/ports/README.md

 - `devel/git-bug`: A distributed, offline-first bug tracker.
 Does not currently build, if I remember correctly.
 I haven't looked at this in a while.

+- `devel/chainloop`: An open source software supply chain control plane, a single source of truth for artifacts plus a declarative attestation crafting process.

 - `sysutils/aqua`: A package installer framework.
 I have not yet been able to wrap my head around this one, even though it builds, so I am likely to delete this (I don't want to maintain it even if others in the MacPorts